otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 To verify a DAKE-2 message:

 1. Check that the receiver's instance tag matches your instance tag.
-1. Validate the Server Identifier by:
+1. Validate the Prekey Server Composite Identity by:
-   * Calculating the fingerprint of the Server long-term public key (`H_s`).
+   * Calculating the fingerprint of the Prekey Server's long-term public key (`H_s`).
-   * Calculating the Server Identifier and compare with the one received.
+   * Calculating the Prekey Server Composite Identity and comparing it with the one received.
 1. Compute `t = 0x00 || KDF(0x02, Alices_Client_Profile, 64) ||
    KDF(0x03, Prekey_Server_Composite_Identity, 64) || I || S ||
    KDF(0x04, phi, 64)`.
    `phi` is the shared session state from the
    [Shared Session State](#shared-session-state) section.
-   `Prekey_Server_Composite_Identity` is the server identifier from the [Prekey Server Composite Identity](#prekey-server-composite-identity) section.
+   `Prekey_Server_Composite_Identity` is the Prekey Server Composite Identity from the
+   [Prekey Server Composite Identity](#prekey-server-composite-identity) section.
 1. Verify the `sigma` with `sigma == RVrf({H_a, H_s, I}, t)`.
 See the